 Fire and Rescue

 The Blue Lake Twp.
-Firefighters would like to thank our community for supporting YOUR Fire Department in last months millage voting.
+Firefighters would like to thank our community for all the continued support.

 The Blue Lake Fire Station is located at 7534 Blue Lake Rd - Kalkaska, MI 49646 just north of Blue Lake.